Home Early

 I believe that Melanie Oldfather was attending K.U. at the time and knew a guy (John Reed) who had a sister who sang and was interested in joining a band.
 Her name was Becky Reed.
 She'd gone to high school in Independence, Kansas.
 Prior to joining us, Becky had had a short stint singing with a band in Ottawa, KS.

 We got Becky out to Melanie's house for an audition.
 I think it was Darrell, Michael, and I, at that point.
 The songs Becky did that just knocked us out were Janis Joplin's "Down on Me" and Aretha Franklin's "Chain of Fools."
 And... she was just stunningly beautiful.
-It was hard to believe that all that sound was coming from that cute little person.
+It was hard to believe that all that sound was coming from that beautiful little person.
 We knew we'd found our singer!

 Becky Reed.